rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="showFullScreenImage"></a>
 ## *showFullScreenImage*

 Shows the Full Screen Image.

 ### Events

- No Events.
+No Events

 ### Parameters